Courtney2511/minimal-mistakes/_portfolio/sample-portfolio.md

 **Assignment**:

-Develop a Python blog app that supports multiple users with the ability to comment on others posts.
-Users must be logged in to view and comment on posts.
+Build a portfolio website with HTML and CSS from the provided mockup.
+Website must be responsive and include images, description and links to projects.

 {% include gallery caption="Photobomb Screen Shots" %}